Practice-Based Inquiry (30 credits)

 Debating Special and Inclusive Education

-- Definitions of special needs and inclusion
+- Critiquing definitions of special and inclusive education.

 Effective Leadership and Change in Education